 To receive the COVID-19 Disaster Payment, you must fit certain criteria based on where you live, your working rights in Australia, and your job and income status.
 To check your eligibility, click here.

 The Pandemic Leave Disaster Payment is another government-provided financial support option.
 This is a lump-sum payment of $1,500 and is available to people living in NSW who can’t earn an income because they must self-isolate or quarantine, or are caring for someone with COVID-19.
 For more information regarding eligibility criteria, click here.

-If you’re feeling insecure in your current financial situation, there are many support networks to ensure you stay safe and comfortable during the coronavirus pandemic.
+If you’re feeling insecure in your current financial situation, there are many support networks to ensure you stay safe and supported during the coronavirus pandemic.

-The state government will also be enforcing a six-month moratorium on rental evictions during COVID-19, meaning that you may be able to request reduced or suspended rent.
 Talk to your landlord to discuss temporary changes to your lease, and for further information on your rights as a tenant, reach out to the International Student Legal Service NSW or the Tenants’ Union of New South Wales.
-Other excellent resources for tenancy issues include NSW Fair Trading and Tenants Advice and Advocacy Services, which provide informational resources and advocate for international student tenants.
+Other excellent resources for tenancy issues include NSW Fair Trading and Tenants’ Advice and Advocacy Services, which provide informational resources and advocate for international student tenants.